yvesmango/7020-customer-segmentation/README.md

 # [Project] Witcher Characters, A Network Analysis

-Goal: Extract relational insights from the data based on characters identified from the text through Named Entitiy Recognition.
+**Goal**: Extract relational insights from the data based on characters identified from book text through Named Entitiy Recognition.

 ## Table of Contents